 For Préciado, liberal feminism made a pact with the state and the pharmacology industry.
 It is not that defending Planned Parenthood is a bad thing, but that the unexamined component is the hormonal transformation of the body.
 Préciado is also wary of feminisms that are complicit with the state, including on issues of pornography.
 It hardly bears repeating that when states increase the policing of pornography it is usually images of non-normative sexualities that are criminalized or excluded.

 “Pornography is sexuality transformed into spectacle.”
 It is now the paradigm of culture industry.
 “The culture industry is porn envy.”
 Porn is the management of the excitation-frustration circuit.
 The culture industry now wants to produce the same physiological effect.
 Porn may have more to do with freak shows and the circus than cinema.
 “Paris Hilton represents the zenith of the sexopolitical production of the luxury white heterosexual technobitch.”
-But it only appears that s/he is living a reality-tv life of languid uselessness: her whole life is under surveillance.
+But it only appears that he is living a reality-tv life of languid uselessness: his whole life is under surveillance.
 Pornography is doubled by scrutiny and control of the affects and discharges of bodies.

 Porn is regulated by a kind of “Spermatic Platonism” in which only the cum shot is real.
 Porn produces the illusion of potentia gaudendi, when excitation is actually a more or less involuntary response.
 However, “pornography tells the performative truth about sexuality.”
 One can claim that the sex in porn is merely performed and is thus unreal, or that the bodies are unreal, but this very unreality is precisely the Platonist normative forms around which the whole sex gender industrial complex is made to circulate.